The 1995 MIT Mystery Hunt can be found here, and it is a

 To advance, you must overlay US and MIT maps.
 Match east vertex of 34 with Pulaski, TN; SE corner of 2 with Rock Rapids, IA; and Point 66 to Bad Axe, MI.
 Read the MIT Gemini Public LEGIBLY for further instructions.

-Some of the pages at the end of the packet contain email messages
+Some of the pages at the end of the original packet contain email

-that appear to be printed from GEMINI@MIT.EDU.
-Apparently there
+messages that appear to be printed from GEMINI@MIT.EDU.
+Apparently

-was some public mechanism to access these messages.
-There are
+there was some public mechanism to access these messages.
+There

-several of these, with names that differ by only a few characters,
+are several of these, with names that differ by only a few

-and there may well have been even more but the solving team had
+characters, and there may well have been even more but the solving

 The Gemini files are encoded using a simple code in which the